meadowsys/action-get-mc-jar/README.md

 ## NOTE

 this was made for the purposes of pulling some files from the game to modify and build a resourcepack from, **NOT** to download and illegally play Minecraft.
-You can't play using the downloaded file unless you have a Minecraft account (because this is the same one as from the launcher), which then it's a lot easier to just get the official launcher and use that.
+You can't play using the downloaded file unless you have a paid Minecraft account (because this is the same file as from the launcher).

 ## Inputs